icewindow/wordpress-docker/README.md

 extending this image (see example below).
 This allows better maintenance, versioning, rollbacks and horizontal scaling possibility.
 Also, it improves Wordpress security by reducing the attack surface.

-This image is automatically build and published on Docker Hub: https://hub.docker.com/r/wigwam/wordpress/
+~~This image is automatically build and published on Docker Hub:~~ https://hub.docker.com/r/wigwam/wordpress/

 How it works
 ------------

-This image is based on `debian:stretch` base image and has Apache, PHP and all Wordpress dependencies installed from Debian repositories.
+This image is based on `debian:bookworm` base image and has Apache, PHP and all Wordpress dependencies installed from Debian repositories.
 Wordpress is downloaded and extracted into `/var/www/wordpress` directory.
 Apache is configured to use this path as document root.
 Files in document root are not writable by web server, so "Install/Update plugin/theme" functionality